MrMadFox/multiplayer/README.md

-Multiplayer game with automatic playing-room is assigned as the match starts.
+Multiplayer game with automatic playing-room-id is assigned as the match starts.

 Dynamic user-id is assigned every time user enters.